Illustration and Adaptation

 “ILLUSTRATION AND ADAPTATION”

-Keynote speakers: Kamilla Elliott (Lancaster University, UK) and Dave McKean (artist, UK)
+Keynote speakers: Kamilla Elliott (Lancaster University, UK), Dave McKean (UK) and Kate Newell (Savannah College of Art and Design, USA)

 We invite specialists and practitioners of illustration, adaptation and intermediality to address the theoretical and epistemological links between their respective objects of study.
 Papers can make use of recent work on these domains and can deal with the English-speaking world, from the Modern to the Contemporary period, as well as other cultures.
 We encourage participants to reflect on the following themes and questions in this non-exhaustive list: